What is Free Float?

 Example of Free Float

 Company A is a publicly traded company with 1,000,000 shares authorized.
-Currently, as indicated on the company’s balance sheet, its total outstanding common shares is 500,000 (50,000 of which are held by the CEO and CFO of the company) while 80,000 shares are held in treasury.
+Currently, as indicated on the company’s balance sheet, its total outstanding common shares number 500,000 (50,000 of which are held by the CEO and CFO of the company) while 80,000 shares are held in treasury.
 Determine the free float of Company A.

 The information provided above is illustrated as follows: